badgeekluck/filament-cards/README.md

 }
 ```

-When this trait is applied, the breadcrumbs will be set according to the card item, but only if the page is accessed from the settings panel.
+When this trait is applied, the breadcrumbs will be set according to the card item, but only if the page is accessed from the card's page.
 This allows you to customize the navigation for card-related pages while keeping default behavior for other pages.